heptarch/heptarch.github.io/drafts/demon.md

 convulsed, dancing into new, more convoluted patchworks, the ball concealed by its assailants.

-A devilish shape, she thought, grinning, and switched it off.
+A devilish shape, she concluded, grinning, and switched it off.

 <p align="center">
   ⁂